gilch/hissp/docs/style_guide.rst

 which is the same name as the standard library `random` module.
 Of course, there's no need to alias `random` as ``random#`` in the first place:
 ``(random..random)`` isn't really worse than ``(random#random)``.
-The fully-qualified names are only one character longer.
+The fully qualified names are only one character longer.
 So this case is not really a conflict, although ``np.random#`` is potentially less confusing.